-In addition to discussing everything eyecare, find your support system outside of work and lean onto them.
+In addition to discussing everything eyecare, find your support system outside of work and lean on them.
 Patient care is mostly great, but venting to a fellow OD about that one multifocal contact fitting is sometimes what gets you through the day.

 It's important to remember that you are always marketing yourself.
-From the way you communicate with your coworkers, to the quality of patient care you provide, your holistic work ethic is a direct reflection of your values.
+From the way you communicate with your coworkers to the quality of patient care you provide, your holistic work ethic is a direct reflection of your values.